altncsab/altncsab/SqlScriptRunner/UsersGuide/UsersGuide.md

 - Auto script drop statement if user asking for it.
 - Comment analysis result to the header of generated script (Like missing object or risk of failure.)
-- Checkbox to include / exclude script section in Execution monitor
 - Option to mark script item as skip if object already exists in Database
 - Option to allow inject drop statement if object already exists
 - Maybe a recreation procedure for type alteration problem, when a type in use but it must be changed.
 Those referenced object needs to be scripted dropped and recreated with the new type definition!